Menu

 With consistency, you can achieve significant results.

-However, if you are dealing with significant hair weakening or excessive hair loss, you can perform similar treatments with more specific hair care products, such as an Anti-Hair Loss Lotion or a Soothing and Strengthening Lotion.
-When it comes to choosing shampoo and conditioner, you can opt for the Anti-Hair Loss Shampoo or the Solid Energy Shampoo and Strength Solid Conditioner, along with the Strength Hair Mask.
+However, if you are dealing with significant hair weakening or excessive hair loss, you can perform similar treatments with more specific hair care products, such as the Anti-Hair Loss Lotion or the Soothing and Strengthening Lotion.
+When it comes to choosing shampoo and conditioner, you can opt for the Anti-Hair Loss Shampoo or the Solid Energy Shampoo and Strength Solid Conditioner, along with the Restorative Hair Mask.
 To learn more, you can read our in-depth article here.

 Take the hair test!